nelsonjchen/2025-cruise-decompile/README.md

 1. Interept the activities call from AMAWaterways app using Charles Proxy or similar tool.
 Find the JSON that corresponds to the excursions and save it as `activities.json`.

 2. Run `uv run generate.py` to read `activities.json` and create a new file called `Excursions.md` in the same directory.
 This file contains the excursion information in a more readable Markdown format.
+An additional file called `excursion-who.csv` will also be created in the same directory for tracking who is going on what excursion.

 ## Desired Output format of `Excursions.md`